Two resonant quantum electrodynamics models of quantum measuring systems: The second model: the resonant QED nature

 Here, the Goldstone field is identified with a local (i.e., space-time dependent) $U(1)$ phase fluctuation variable $\theta(x,t)$ of the energy spinor field, $\psi(x,t)$, of the elements.
 This Goldstone field restores the broken global $U(1)$ symmetry as a local $U(1)$ symmetry under the transformation

 Such a local $U(1)$ symmetry can be ensured by the corresponding gauge transformation of the classical radiation field:

-Eq.(\ref{eq:AH}) means that the classical radiation field $A^\prime(x,t)$ absorbs the Goldstone field $\theta(x,t)$ into its longitudinal wave component.
+Equation (\ref{eq:AH}) means that the classical radiation field $A^\prime(x,t)$ absorbs the Goldstone field $\theta(x,t)$ into its longitudinal wave component.
 As a result, $A^\prime(x,t)$ obeys the Klein-Gordon equation with a photon mass term.
-This is the Anderson-Higgs mechanism.\cite{Umezawa,JPY}
+This is the Anderson-Higgs mechanism \cite{Umezawa,JPY}.

 The account of the setup of the system has now been completed.